 A driver that refuses to take the breath test will typically (but not always) have a stronger defense.
 Often, the breath test result is the strongest piece of evidence the state has to prove the charges.
 But, there are other factors that can (and often do) come into play.
 For example, if a driver looks extremely impaired on the dashcam video, the State Attorney may not even need the breath test result to secure a conviction.

 When a driver refuses to take a breath test, his or her refusal to take such a test, can later be used against the driver at a DUI trial as conscientiousness of guilt.
 This means, that if the driver proceeds to trial on the charges. the prosecutor can (and will) argue to the jury, that the driver only refused to take the test, because he/or she was impaired.
-Make sure to contact an aggressive Tampa DUI attorney if you have questions about your rights in this regard.
+Make sure to contact an attorney if you have questions about your rights in this regard.

 “A driver that refuses to take the breath test will typically (but not always) have a stronger defense.
 However, keep in mind, the refusal to take such a test, can later be used against the driver at a DUI trial as conscientiousness of guilt.”

 Keep in mind, the license suspensions mentioned above only appy to refusal of the breath test, not the field sobriety exercises.
 Though the refusal of field sobriety exercises can also be used against a driver at trial as conscientiousness of guilt, it will not result in a suspension of their driver’s license.
-Call a Tampa DUI attorney to discuss this in further detail.

 The Law Office of William B. Wynne, P.L.L.C., represents clients in all criminal matters, including D.U.I. cases.
 Consultations are free of charge, and we offer payment plans to those who qualify.
 Call today for your free consultation!
 (813) 532-5057